fazibear/puddleofcode/content/story/2008-02-29-generating-methods-in-ruby.md

 end
 ```

 There it is.
 No eval, no big strings, just a method name and code block.
-Beautful.
+Beautiful.
 All examples give you same output.

 ```ruby
 DynamicMethods.new.one("hello") # => Hello from 'one' method with 'hello' param